 - b.
-Your personal definition of democracy: - Freedom of speech - Make decisions through the majority - So far, so good!
+Your personal definition of democracy:

+- Freedom of speech

+- Make decisions through the majority

+- 4 So far, so good!
 But what about PR and corporate identity?
 I have also informed you about the wide range of people we want to address to with our project.
 There has to be a Youtube and Facebook channel besides e-magazines or padlets.

+But how can people identify with us?
+Well, we need to come up with

 But how can people identify with us?
 Well, we need to come up with something creative, something that catches people's eyes and imagination and minds!
 Something they shall never forget!